-Conditions to Avoid: Avoid all sources of ignition, protect from moisture.
+Conditions to Avoid: Avoid all sources of ignition.

 Incompatibility (Materials to Avoid): Avoid contact with oxidizing agents and drying oils.

 Hazardous Decomposition or By-Products: Natural decomposition of organic materials such as wood may produce toxic gases and an oxygen deficient atmosphere in enclosed or poorly ventilated areas.
 Spontaneous and rapid hazardous decomposition will not occur.